-The general goal of the research in this laboratory is to explore how language experience (adults vs. children, persons with and without hearing loss, native vs. non-native speakers, etc.) interacts with speech perception in various listening conditions.
-A study may involve acoustic analyses on speech samples, listening experiments, and auditory training.
+The general goal of the research in this laboratory is to explore how language experience (adults vs. children, persons with and without hearing loss, native vs. non-native speakers, bilinguals, etc.) interacts with speech perception in various listening conditions.
+A study may involve acoustic analyses of speech samples, listening experiments or auditory training.

 Summary of Research Program

 The research projects in this laboratory are divided into two categories:

 - 2. Speech acoustics projects.

 Speech perception projects typically explore how various variables (linguistic experience, hearing status, listening conditions, speech materials, etc.) relate to daily speech communication.
 Speech acoustics projects typically explore the physical characteristics of speech samples recorded by various speakers in relation to speaker characteristics (native/non-native, with and without hearing loss, adult/child, etc.).

 The current emphasis is on the influence of contextual information on speech perception in noise by child and adult native speakers of English and adult non-native speakers of English.
 Speech communication in daily life usually occurs in the presence of background noise (other speakers, environmental noises, reverberation, etc.).
 Listeners compensate for the distortion in the speech signal by relying on the contextual information (topic knowledge, linguistic knowledge, etc.).
 The results will provide important information regarding how linguistic experience and hearing status interact with each other and how they contribute to speech communication in daily life.